 Elsewhere, casinos, horse tracks and sports venues, once approved, can get moving on the mobile action, with Illinois law allowing one mobile “skin” (brand) per entity.
 The three mobile-only licenses (no agreement necessary with existing casino license holder) will cost a hefty $20 million as compared to $10 million for an organizational (sports venues) or owners (casinos, racetracks) licenses.

-As of July 2020, we have a good idea as to which companies will seek or obtain a mobile presence in the Land of Lincoln, either through partnerships with an existing casino, team or track, or through one of the three available mobile-only licenses.
+In addition, here’s a look at which companies will seek or obtain a mobile presence in the Land of Lincoln, either through partnerships with an existing casino, team or track, or through one of the three available mobile-only licenses.
 Look out for:

 Land-based retail sportsbooks in Illinois

-Rivers Sportsbook was first to launch at their retail location, Rivers Casino in Des Plaines, Ill., in March 2020, and Argosy Casino Alton soon followed in anticipation of the 2020 NCAA Men’s College Basketball Tournament.
-However, Argosy’s grand opening was delayed due to the global coronavirus pandemic, as Illinois’ casinos and sportsbooks have been closed since March 15.
+Rivers Sportsbook was first to launch at its retail location, Rivers Casino in Des Plaines, Ill., in March 2020, and the Argosy Casino Alton soon followed in anticipation of the 2020 NCAA Men’s College Basketball Tournament.
+However, Argosy’s grand opening was delayed due to the global coronavirus pandemic, as Illinois casinos and sportsbooks were closed for about two months.
 On June 11, 2020, the Illinois Gaming Board approved seven casinos applications for Master Sports Wagering Licenses.

 Sportsbook at Argosy Casino Alton